komeg1/multiplayer-quiz-app/README.md

 # Multiplayer Quiz App
-A multiplayer quiz app that allows users to create a room and join a room to play a quiz game.
+A multiplayer quiz app that allows users to play simple trivia games singleplayer or multiplayer.
 The app is built using ASP.NET, Blazor, EF Core, and SignalR.

 # Live
 The app is hosted on Azure, you can try it [here](https://multiplayerquizgame.azurewebsites.net/)